Code-Institute-Submissions/AdventureCall/README.md

 - My Mentor
 - The [Code Institute](https://codeinstitute.net/) Slack Community.
 - The [Code Institute](https://codeinstitute.net/) tutors and instructional material.
-Tutor Stephen.
-Tutor Miklos.
+Tutor Stephen for his pep talk.
+Tutor Miklos for his perserverance.
+Tutor Xavier for his excellent resources.
 - My Wife Joanna Johnston for her (contructive) criticism and understanding when I lock myself away in the attic for hours on end